AAVSO Alert Notice 565

-Charts with comparison stars for RX And may be created using the AAVSO Variable Star Plotter (VSP).
+Charts: Charts with a comparison star sequence for YZ Cnc may be created using the AAVSO Variable Star Plotter (VSP) at https://www.aavso.org/vsp.

-Please report observations to the AAVSO International Database using the name RX AND.
+Please submit observations to the AAVSO International Database using the name YZ CNC.

 ACTIVITY AT A GLANCE